beatobongco/TIL/day_notes/2018-02-05_Gallup_Strengths.md

 * Identify your audience/market.
 There are some people you really flow with when you speak to them.
 Try to hang with these people.
 * I can use communication to foster communication in others who are not natural communicators.
 * Find a medium for your comms.
 Blog + strategic social media use.
+* You thrive in settings where most people feel safe thinking out loud.

 ## Positivity